 The Barna Way

-Rena is coordinating the ‘Ballybunion Community Market’ with Emily Devine at McMunns Garden, Ballybunion every Saturday morning in July and August.
-The Barna Way works with people with disability through the Kerry Social Farming Project.
+Rena is one of the coordinators of the ‘Ballybunion Community Market’ every Saturday morning in July and August.
+The Barna Way also works with people with disability through the Kerry Social Farming Project.

 Lisa and Rena host a number of creative experiences and workshops in conjunction with the MOYA festival including ‘Art in Nature’ ‘Songs for the Spirit’ and ‘Living Lens’.
 In their respective studios, they create work that reflects their passion for food and their commitment to biodiversity and climate action.
 Lisa recently published her highly acclaimed new book ‘The Local Food Project’, about the power of eating local food to increase health and well being; to reduce plastic and carbon; and to support local food producers.